felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 ### Exercise 2: Scale to Intervals

-1. Create a list of rhythmic values:
+1. Create a list of pitch values in MIDI cents:

 ```py
 $scale = 6000 6200 6400 6500 6700 6900 7100